August 06, 2020

 Caffeine can give you a much-needed mental boost, but it also boosts your physical performance, helps burn more fat, and reduces your risk of stroke, cancer, and Parkinson’s disease.

-So, when you wake up, grab a bite and then drink a cup of coffee when your cortisol levels are low from 9:30 a.m to 11:30 a.m
+So, when you wake up, grab a bite and then enjoy your java when your cortisol levels are low from 9:30 a.m to 11:30 a.m

 Energy is all about momentum; start the day slow and you will end slow.
 Start it fast on a productive note and chances are you will end it the same way.